Melykuti/COVID-19/global.md

 4. I make a crude estimate of what I guess the total number of infected people might currently be.

 The third one is only my guesswork.
-The idea is that in the case of a SARS-CoV-2 infection, it takes on average 5-6 days to develop symptoms (fever, a usually dry cough and others).
+The idea is that in the case of a SARS-CoV-2 infection, it takes on average 5-6 days to develop symptoms (fever, a usually dry cough, loss of smell or taste, and others).
 This incubation time varies between 1 to 14 days.
 The people who were infected today will present symptoms and will be tested perhaps 4-6 days from now.
 They will enter the figure in the situation report only thereafter.
 Also, they are likely to be already infectious sooner than that and that is what worries us as ordinary people.

 So I project from my curve fit the number of infected four, respectively, six days from the latest data point, and that is the estimate for the current total case number.
 This is probably too conservative and may be a low estimate not only because many cases never get tested and recorded but also because from developing symptoms, one still needs perhaps 1-5 days to get tested and for the test result to enter the international statistical tables.
 There are also wide differences between how much testing different countries do; low testing intensity is bound to bias the confirmed case number downwards.